codeuino/docs/codeuino-docs.md

 ---
 description: >-
-  This document lists down all the projects under Codeuino and there documentation.
+  This document lists down all the projects under CodeUino and there documentation.
 ---

-# Codeuino Docs
+# CodeUino Docs

 ## 1. Social Platform Donut